📺 Watch How to Make This Creamy Chicken Ramen

 - 3 cups cold water

-- 2 Tbsp unsalted butter, cut it into small pea size
+- 2 tbsp unsalted butter, cut into small pea-size

 - 1 clove garlic, grated